How to design an Analog voltage stabilizer using Relays and LM324 Op-Amp and NE555 Timer IC

 The whole circuit diagram is pretty large.
 I tried to draw it all in a clear way.
 If I made any mistake kindly let me know, I’ll correct it later.

-There is no other changes I think except a RC filter in sensing circuit.
+There are no other changes I think except a RC filter in the sensing circuit.